AIDotNet/AntSK/README.md

 2. If you modify the software source code, you need to clearly indicate these modifications in the source code.

-3. Meet the above four requirements
+3. Meet the above requirements

 ## 💕 Special thanks
 Helping enterprise AI application development, we recommend [AntBlazor](https://antblazor.com)